pitliong/Itliong-Portfolio/README.md

 This is my portfolio for CAPSTONE

 ## Introduction
 Hello, my name is Philip Itliong, I am an autistic student of Pikes Peak State College with a background in Computer Science since 2021.
 I have a strong interest in Animation and a good mind to find different angles with complex problems within work groups.
+For my hobbies, I formerly collect trading cards, play video games, love to cook, andpractice myself in animation with Source Film Maker and Blender.

 ## Projects
 Here are some of my coding projects I have done within the past years.